Ordisoftware/Hebrew-Calendar/README.md

 - Add reminder for solar and lunar anniversary of birth.
 - Add option to enable or disable start with Windows from the software.
 - Add on power resume event handler to do web check update if needed and check passed midnight.
+- Fix bookmarks numbering introduced in the previous version.

 #### 2020.09.18 - Version 5.3